Life Sciences Expertise

 - Leveraged vendor assurance activities

-- Maximized use of CSV and expert resources
+- Maximized use of CSV and expert resourc

 How can USDM help?

-The biggest hurdle to adopting CSA is the mindset and cultural behaviors your organization has come to believe.
-Four out of five senior leaders cannot explain WHY they do things the way they do them.
-Most respond, “we’ve always done it that way.”
-Unless you can trace it to a law or a regulation – it’s likely a tradition or legacy of misguided behavior holding you back.
+One of the hurdles to adopting CSA is the mindset of your organization.
+Many senior leaders can’t explain why things are done a certain way, except to say “we’ve always done it that way.”
+Unless you can trace it to a law or a regulation, it’s probably a misguided behavior.
 Changing internal perceptions and behaviors is the hardest part of evolving your validation processes.
-Using a 3rd party like USDM can help your organization stop inflicting processes and procedures that aren’t required.
 USDM has the life sciences expertise and organizational change management know-how you need to modernize and optimize your software and regulatory needs.

 CSA Education and Training

-USDM can help teach and mentor your teams on CSA principles and how to apply critical thinking to your process, plus:
+USDM can help teach and mentor your teams on CSA principles and how to apply critical thinking to your processes, plus:

 - Increase awareness and knowledge about CSA principles and benefits

-- One-off courses, reoccurring training, GxP training for suppliers, and more
+- Provide one-off courses, reoccurring training, and GxP training for suppliers

-- Training customized to your business needs and processes
+- Customize training to your business needs and processes

-USDM can assess your CSV process and recommend CSA changes based on your quality of documentation, testing, SOPs/WIs, use of automation, performance on audits, and more.
-Assessments also include:
+USDM can assess your CSV process and recommend CSA changes based on the quality of your documentation, testing, SOPs/WIs, use of automation, and performance on audits.
+The assessment will also:

 - Evaluate your current CSV process for quick wins and longer-term improvements